-We’ve extended the traditional move-in schedule to begin on August 22, 2020—nine days prior to the start of classes.
+We’ve extended the traditional move-in schedule to begin on Wednesday, August 25, 2021—several days prior to the start of classes.
 This extended period ensures social distancing and allows you the space and time to comfortably set up your home on campus.

 This year, it is important that you fill out the Residential Life and Housing Agreement: Pandemic Addendum, and COVID-19 Safety Plan Agreement.
 You must submit both documents before you can move into your residence hall.

 Check your Adelphi University student email address for ongoing updates.
 And, if you have any questions, please do not hesitate to call the Office of Residential Life and Housing at 516.877.3650 or email the housing team at email@example.com.

 FAQs for Moving In

 Each year you may expect check-in day to be the two days before classes begin.
 Resident Assistants will be available during these times in the lounge of your residence hall to show you to your room, fill out any necessary paperwork, and provide you with your keys or room access via a swipe card.

 If you cannot check in during the dates and times stipulated, you should contact the Residence Hall Director of your assigned residence hall to schedule an alternative check-in time (a fee may be assessed for early arrival).